samsonpaul/jack.ly/README.md

     name: A human readable name of the section.
     filename: The filename of the section directory.
-    entries: A list of entries associated with the section.
+    items: A list of items associated with the section.
     path: The relative path to access the section through the web server.